 One of the most useful skills you can learn in graduate school is how to lead a discussion.
 In groups of 2, students will select a piece from the many aesthetically diverse stories in the course reader, give a 15-minute presentation focusing on an issue of craft issue that is relevant to their own work, and lead the class discussion.
-The reader, with all the stories available to choose from, can be found on Canvas.
+The course reader, with stories available to choose from, can be found on Canvas.